mSengera/Planning-and-Heuristic-Search_Uni-Paderborn/8-puzzle-problem_best-first-search/readme.md

 ## Solving the problem with grapgh algorithm
 I solved the problem with an graph algorithm, the best first search.
 The algorithm is programmed in python.

+## Solving the problem with heuristics
+We can assume following heuristics:

+- h1(n) = number ob misplaced tiles
+- h2(n) = sum of manhatten distances of misplaced tiles

+I solved the problem with the h1(n).

+Further we introduce a new function, to detect the optimal next solution base to continue.

+f(n) = Estimate of optimum cost of solution paths for S that extend the backpointer path of n.

+f(n) = length of backpointer path of n + h1(n)

+(You can do the same with h2(n))

+### Tie breaking
+If two or more Nodes in OPEN has the same f(n) value, a tie breaking must decide which node next:

+- Go for goal nodes first (Solution found)
+- Go for nodes width min h1(n) values
+- Latest generated node first

 ## Inputs
 Inputs for the BF() function